 Dead-end brand strategies

 Dead-end brand strategies often result in brands of illusion that go medieval on their customers.
-They follow a brand agenda to keep customers weak, because they lack a strategy for dealing with proactive cultures—usually including those of their own employees.
+They follow a brand agenda to keep customers weak, because they lack a strategy for dealing with proactive cultures—often including those of their own employees.

-Quick brand strategy test
+A brand strategy heuristic

 A brand that shouts “Buy me!” is not strategic.
 A brand that says “Join me!” is.